Enable Remote Desktop Connection for a Role in Azure Cloud Services

 Click Open and then Connect to start the Remote Desktop connection.

 If your cloud service is sitting behind an NSG, you may need to create rules that allow traffic on ports 3389 and 20000.
 Remote Desktop uses port 3389.
 Cloud Service instances are load balanced, so you can't directly control which instance to connect to.
 The RemoteForwarder and RemoteAccess agents manage RDP traffic and allow the client to send an RDP cookie and specify an individual instance to connect to.
-The RemoteForwarder and RemoteAccess agents require that port 20000* be opened, which may be blocked if you have an NSG.
+The RemoteForwarder and RemoteAccess agents require that port 20000* is open, which may be blocked if you have an NSG.